nd31pr0/Restaurant_Page/README.md

 The project builds a restaurant page.
 * The major aim of this project is give a heads up on using webpack for code transpilation.
+* All project code is written within the src folder and tranpiled code is found in the dist folder.

 ## The Odin Project (Web development) Completed projects